4strid/nekodb/README.md

   * `unique` (optional, defaults to false) enforces uniqueness on the field.
   * `sparse` (optional, defaults to false) does not index documents on which the field is not defined.
-  * 'expireAfterSeconds(Number seconds)' Removes documents from the database when the system time exceeds the value of the field + *seconds*.
+  * `expireAfterSeconds(Number seconds)` Removes documents from the database when the system time exceeds the value of the field + *seconds*.
 Documents where the field is not defined or not a date are ignored.